Leadership Immersion Internships

 Summer Immersion Internships

 Each year, the Lauder Institute sponsors internships that promote leadership and intercultural development in organizations both in the U.S. and around the world.
 These internships empower students to discover new ways to apply their Lauder education to generate impact on the organizations and communities that they serve.
 By undertaking internships with a wide variety of organizations and areas of former professional experience, students develop leadership skills, strengthen their language skills, and contribute to organizations or start-ups that would not otherwise be able to afford these interns.
 To date, Lauder students have applied their educational and professional expertise to tackle poverty alleviation, economic development, healthcare, and sustainability in over 20 countries around the world.

 The Lauder alumni community has been instrumental in identifying and connecting students to organizational partners that offer leadership opportunities around the globe.
 They have included Caja Rural Los Andes in Peru as well as opportunities in Mali, Lebanon, Nepal, Colombia, Uganda, and Rwanda connected through a partnership with Echoing Green, and in Ethiopia and the Democratic Republic of Congo through Technoserve just to name a few.

 The visionary generosity of Tom Bendheim G’90 WG’90 and Rene Kern G’90 WG’90, inaugurated this program in 2017.
 The program has since expanded thanks to a growing number of committed donors and additional support from the Lauder Annual Fund.
-In a typical year, 10-12 student internships are supported.
-During the summer of 2020, the Institute supported nearly 40 internships for students who were navigating the uncertainty of hiring during the Covid-19 pandemic.
+In a typical year, 10-15 student internships are supported.

 Every year, the number of awards are dependent on philanthropy, and we welcome your support through the Lauder Annual Fund.
 In addition, these internships have financial support from these funds: